Have you ever wondered what it’s like to land a commercial jet?

 When I did everything changed for me.
 I can honestly say I don’t suffer from depression or PTSD anymore.
 I’m still working through some issues regarding anxiety but even that has lost its hold over me.

-It’s for this reason I will always be a voice for encouraging others, especially for anyone who is reading and has suffered from any sort of trauma or mental illness, to ask for help if they need it.
+It’s for this reason I will always be a voice for encouraging others, especially for anyone who is reading and has suffered from any sort of trauma or mental illness, to ask for the help they need.

 I can tell you from experience that that later you leave it the harder it is to solve.